savisaluwadana/Waste-management-System-/README.md

 # Waste-management-System-
-this is a waste management system made
+this is a waste management system made for the purpose of revolutionising the waste management industry